For Current Students

 How many credits do I need to enroll in each semester?

 Students are expected to enroll for 12 credits – between mandatory and elective courses – plus 1 credit for continuation.
 In addition, all paid students (i.e. students who receive a stipend for research related to their dissertation, etc.), must register for continuation during the summer (summer full continuation – 1 credit).

 How many lab rotations do I need to complete?

-You will need to complete 3 lab rotations: fall, spring, and summer of your first year.
-Please note that for your third rotation, although you do it during the summer, you register for it in the fall term of your second year.
+You must complete 3 lab rotations: fall, spring, and summer of your first year.
+Please note that your third rotation will be completed during the summer but registered as a fall course for the second year.
 If you wish, a fourth lab rotation may be completed during the fall of the second year, if approved by the DGS.